MasemulaN/Hav-A-Seat/README.md

-# Hav-A-Seat 🎟️
+# 🎟️ Hav-A-Seat

-Hav-A-Seat is a Flask-based event booking and reservation system developed as part of the Mid-Level Cloud Engineering Project.
+Hav-A-Seat is a Flask-based event reservation system developed as part of the CAPACITI Mid-Level Cloud Engineering Project.

-The application allows users to browse events, view available sessions, make reservations, view their reservations, update reservations, and cancel reservations.
+The application allows users to view upcoming events, select available sessions, and make reservations.
+It also includes an administrative interface for managing events and sessions.

-Week 1 focused on building the application, connecting it to PostgreSQL, containerizing the application with Docker, and configuring Nginx as a reverse proxy.
+The project was developed progressively from a locally running Flask application into a containerised application deployed on AWS, with infrastructure managed using Terraform and automated deployment through GitHub Actions.

 ---

-## ✨ Features

-- Browse available events
+## 📌 Project Overview

+Hav-A-Seat demonstrates the development and deployment of a cloud-ready web application using:

-- View event details and available sessions
+- 🐍 Python and Flask
-- View session availability
-- Make event reservations
-- View reservations using an email address
-- Update reservations
-- Cancel reservations
-- Automatically calculate available seats
-- Prevent bookings when there are insufficient seats
-- Store application data in PostgreSQL
-- Run the application using Docker
-- Run PostgreSQL in a Docker container
+- 🐘 PostgreSQL
-- Use Docker Compose to manage the application stack
+- 🐳 Docker
-- Use Nginx as a reverse proxy
+- ☁️ Amazon Web Services (AWS)
+- 🏗️ Terraform
+- 🔄 GitHub Actions
+- 🔐 GitHub Actions OIDC authentication
+- 📡 AWS Systems Manager (SSM)
+- ⚖️ Application Load Balancer (ALB)
+- 📈 EC2 Auto Scaling
+- 🔒 AWS networking and security controls

+The project covers application development, database integration, containerisation, cloud infrastructure, security, scalability, and CI/CD automation.

 ---

-## 🛠️ Technology Stack

-- **Backend:** Python, Flask
-- **Frontend:** HTML, CSS, Jinja2 Templates
+## ✨ Application Features

+### 👤 User Features

+- View upcoming events
+- View event descriptions, categories, locations, and dates
+- View available sessions for each event
+- View session times and available seats
+- Select a session for a reservation
+- Submit a reservation with:
-- **Database:** PostgreSQL
+  - Full name
-- **Database Driver:** Psycopg
-- **Web Server / Reverse Proxy:** Nginx
-- **Containerization:** Docker
+  - Email address
-- **Container Management:** Docker Compose
-- **Version Control:** Git & GitHub
+  - Number of tickets
+- Receive appropriate validation and reservation responses

+### 🛠️ Admin Features

+The application includes an administrative interface that allows authorised administrators to manage event information.

+Admin functionality includes:

+- 🔐 Admin login
+- 📊 Admin dashboard
+- ➕ Create events
+- ✏️ Edit events
+- 🗑️ Delete events
+- 📅 Manage event sessions
+- 👥 View reservation-related information
+- 🚫 Handle cancelled events
+- 🎫 Validate session capacity

+The admin interface uses separate templates and authentication controls from the public-facing application.

 ---

 ## 🗄️ Database

-The application uses PostgreSQL to store events, sessions, and reservations.
+Hav-A-Seat uses PostgreSQL as its relational database.

+The database contains three primary tables:

-### 📅 Events
+### 🎭 Events

-The `events` table stores information about each event, including:
+Stores information about events, including:

 - Event ID
 - Title